davidcoles/vc5/README.md

 Clone with `git clone https://github.com/davidcoles/vc5.git`

+See below for build instructions.

-## vc5ng
+## Goals

-NB: A new execuatble `vc5ng` has been added.
-The code for this is largely separate.
-This overcomes many of the restrictions with the original code and so will now replace it going forward.
-Some of the documentation and examples may not have been updated so please bear this in mind.
-If you have issues that you cannot resolve please contact me at the address above.
+* Simple deployment with a single binary
+* Stable beckend selection with Maglev hashing algorithm
+* Route health injection handled automatically, no need to run other software such as ExaBGP
+* Minimally invasive - does not require any modification of iptables rules on server
+* No modification of backend servers beyond adding the VIP to a loopback device
+* Health-checks run against the VIP on backend servers - not their real addresses
+* HTTP/HTTPS, full TCP handshake, half-open SYN probe and UDP DNS healthchecks supported
+* As close as possible to line-rate 10Gbps performance
+* In-kernel code execution (with XDP/eBGP) - native mode drivers bypass sk_buff allocation
+* DDoS mitigation with fast early drop rules (filtering at /20 granularity - in progress)
+* Multiple VLAN support (also multiple NICs for developement/lower bandwith applications)
+* Bonded network device support to provide high-availibility with LAG/MLAG

 ## About

 VC5 is a network load balancer designed to work as replacement for legacy hardware appliances.
-It allows a service with a Virtual IP address (VIP) to be distributed to a set of real servers.
+It allows a service with a Virtual IP address (VIP) to be distributed over a set of real servers.
 Real servers might run the service themselves or act as proxies for another layer of servers (eg. HAProxy serving as a Layer 7 HTTP router/SSL offload).
-The VIP needs to be configured on a loopback device on real server, eg.: `ip a add 192.168.101.1/32 dev lo`
+The only requirement being that the VIP needs to be configured on a loopback device on real server, eg.: `ip a add 192.168.101.1/32 dev lo`

 One server with a 10Gbit/s network interface should be capable of supporting an HTTP service with 100Gbit/s egress bandwidth due to the